sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 **Impact on validation loss (Early stopping)**

 Training with different learning rates reduces the Val loss earlier than fixed learning rates and it achieves the early stopping state much earlier.
 This will help us to stop the training much sooner and help us to avoid overfitting.

+## Benefit for multi-task setting

+Multi-task setting benefits from layer-wise learning rates because different tasks may utilize or leverage different parts of the model.

+For example, the classifier head may need to adapt quickly to the specific labels of one task (e.g., sentence classification), while the backbone might need only minor changes to accommodate a new task like NER.

+Using layer-wise learning rates allows fine-tuning of the model in a way that balances the learning needs of all tasks involved.